How can we help?

 Root isn’t the right fit for everyone.
 Our models don’t work with every situation, so we may not offer you a quote after the test drive.
 That just means you could save more with another carrier, and we don’t want to stand in the way of your saving money.

 We do our best to make sure that our test drive is as battery friendly as possible—many customers report no change or very little change.
 The good news?
-Any short-term inconvenience can lead to big savings.
+Any short-term inconvenience could lead to big savings.

-We show you a score at the top of the scorecard once we’ve calculated enough data from your driving.
+We show you a score at the top of the scorecard once we’ve measured enough data from your driving.
 If you don’t see a score, it just means you haven’t driven enough yet for us to determine how you’re doing.

-We appreciate everyone who gives us a shot, but, sadly, our models don’t work for everyone.
 Driving is the number one factor we consider when we determine if Root is the right fit for someone, but there are also other predictive factors we have to consider.
 Unfortunately, that means we still may not be able to offer you a quote, even if you received a high test drive score.